-National NOAA Weather Radio Page www.weather.gov/nwr FIPS codes for programming your radio wy ww.nws.noaa.gov/nwr or 888-NWR-SAME
+For FIPS codes for other areas, visit www.nws.noaa.gov/nwr or call 1-888-NWR-SAME.

 Appendix C: Glossary of NWS Messages

 The National Weather Service provides a number of messages which can assist you in decision-making for weather-sensitive activities.
 All of these messages are available 24-7 on our web page and via NOAA All Hazards Radio.
 A brief description of the most common messages follows.